kokkondaSathwik/AI-PetSort/README.md

 # AI-PetSort
-Developed a CNN to classify pets
+Developed a CNN Model to classify pets